 Head of Department: Mrs Joanne West

 In the Lower Fifth and Upper Fifth (Years 10 and 11), girls are prepared for AQA GCSE English Language (8700) and AQA GCSE English Literature (8702).
-For the literature course, we currently study ‘Romeo and Juliet’, ‘Pride and Prejudice’, ‘An Inspector Calls and Love and Relationships from the AQA Anthology.
+For the literature course, we currently study Much Ado About Nothing, Pride and Prejudice or Jekyll and Hyde, An Inspector Calls and Love and Relationships from the AQA Anthology.
 Pupils also have the opportunity to complete a speaking and listening assessment alongside their Language GCSE.

-Our Sixth Formers follow AQA English Literature syllabus A. The set texts studied for examination at the end of the two year course are ‘Othello’; ‘The Handmaid’s Tale’; ‘Wuthering Heights’ or ‘A Room with a View’; ‘A Streetcar Named Desire’ or ‘Top Girls’; ‘Skirrid Hill’ (Sheers) or ‘Feminine Gospels’ (Duffy); a selection of love poetry.
-There is also scope for a range of other texts to be taught as part of the girls’ studies: for the coursework (non exam assessment) which is assessed via a comparative academic essay of 3,000 words, girls read widely in a shared area of study; the area that will be studied is dystopian literature.
+Our Sixth Form girls follow the AQA English Literature syllabus A. The set texts studied for examination at the end of the two year course are Othello, The Handmaid’s Tale, Wuthering Heights or The Great Gatsby, A Streetcar Named Desire, Feminine Gospels (Duffy) and a selection of love poetry.
+There is also scope for a range of other texts to be taught as part of the girls’ studies: for the coursework (non-exam assessment) which is assessed via a comparative academic essay of 2500 words, girls read widely in a shared area of study.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover